Latest detailed observed forecast and environmental conditions

 Sea surface temperature (°C)

-As of 14 February 2017, sea surface temperatures are generally warmer than average throughout most of the Great Barrier Reef Marine Park.
+As of 5 April 2017 (latest available information), sea surface temperatures were warmer than average throughout most of the Great Barrier Reef Marine Park (approximately 0.5 to 3 degrees Celsius (°C) above the long-term average for this time of year).

-The six month forecast from the Bureau of Meteorology’s seasonal prediction system POAMA (Predictive Ocean Atmosphere Model for Australia) indicates warmer than average sea surface temperatures for the Great Barrier Reef until June 2017.
+The forecast from the Bureau of Meteorology’s seasonal prediction system POAMA (Predictive Ocean Atmosphere Model for Australia) indicates that sea surface temperatures for the majority of the Great Barrier Reef are likely to decrease from significantly above-average to average or slightly below average between April and June.

 The eastern region outlook indicates a near-average cyclone season.